96boards/mezzanine-community/staging/README.md

 This Folder serves to host Schematics and Documentation for projects that are to-be Open-Sourced but haven't uploaded the source files yet.

-The Folder stricture is as Follows:
+The Folder structure is as Follows:
 ```
 <project name>
 |__ Schematics